 Experiences are the best kind of gifts you can give someone, or share with, in my humble opinion.
 Let’s also be honest, gift-giving can be stressful as a gifter and as the recipient.
 We may (and often do) end up with stuff we don’t need.
 For example: how many fondue sets have you given or gotten?
 I am down to owning one 😆 .
-From a larger economical perspective, the gifting economy also produces a lot of waste and feeds overconsumption.
+From a larger economic perspective, the gifting economy also produces a lot of waste and feeds overconsumption.
 Experiences, on the other hand, are a great way to create memories.
 You can get someone out of the house, or support their dreams and appetites.

 This blog post uses affiliate links denoted by ( * ).
 The experience was gifted to me by Tinggly.